phading-dev/hello_world_service/turnup.md

 1. Go to cloud build and set up a new trigger.
 In source, it asks to set up a GitHub connection.
 Name it as `phading-dev`, choose the region `us-central1`.
 Choose to install it in a new account `phading-dev`.
 1. Name it as `hello-world-service-builder`.
 Choose region in `us-central1`.
 In event, choose `manual invocation`.
 In source, choose the repo `hello_world_service` and rename it manually as `hello_world_service`.
 In configuration, choose `cloud build configuration file` and location as `Repository`.
 Use the service account created above.
 Then create.
+1. (Optional) After a Docker image is pushed, go to "Artifact Registry" -> "Repositories" -> "gcr.io" and click "Edit repository" to add a cleanup policy, which is to delete untagged images older than 1 month.